10x05/Marvel-Comics-/README.md

 # Marvel-Comics-
-This is reworked version of the marvel website homepage
+This is a reworked version of the marvel website homepage